"It's more spontaneous and makes you feel alive, and that's really the reason why you do the music, is those moments."

 But over the past four years, the New Breed has finally established a welcoming home base with a Tuesday night jam session at the Cardinal Bar, and has solidified around the core lineup of Moran, keyboard player Paul Hastil, and drummer Michael Brenneis.
+(Editor's note: the New Breed Jazz Jam changed venues to the North Street Cabaret in early 2018.)
 The weekly show is typically divided up into two sets.
 During the first, the core trio plays whatever it wants, often focusing on a particular jazz composer (and sometimes throwing in their own compositions) or featuring a special guest player.
 During the second, anyone who signs up is welcome to join the band for a song or two.
 It's a chance to watch some of the talented jazz musicians who lurk in Madison, as well as see out-of-town players who drop in from time to time.
 Even if you're not typically into jazz jams, the band has a welcoming attitude and Hastil's keyboard-playing face alone makes it worthwhile (see above).
 Moran, Brenneis and Hastil talked with us recently about creating a supportive atmosphere and giving themselves room to stretch out musically.

 Tone Madison: In jazz there's all this mythology about jam sessions being kind of tough situations where lesser musicians are weeded out and so forth, but this night doesn't have much of a competitive vibe.
 What kind of experience do you want people to have when they jam with you?